ROSEN, NATIONAL TRIAL COUNSEL, Encourages Techtronic Industries Company Limited Investors to Inquire About Securities Class Action Investigation – TTNDY

-/EIN News/ -- NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Techtronic Industries Company Limited (OTC: TTNDY) resulting from allegations that Techtronic may have issued materially misleading business information to the investing public.
+NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Techtronic Industries Company Limited TTNDY resulting from allegations that Techtronic may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Techtronic securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.